flixpressllc/FlixpressBlog/_posts/2016-12-17-text-to-speech.md

 --------------------------------------------------------------------------------

-**TODO: fact check below**

-Text To Speech is available to all Personal Subscribers and above, so [upgrade your account](https://flixpress.com/upgrade.aspx) if you need to or just give it a try if you are already qualified.
+Text To Speech is slowly being added to many templates at Flixpress.
+If you'd like to try it out, choose the template I've used above.
+It's already available there.

-If you want to know exactly how to use the new feature, we have an in-depth [how-to article describing TTS][how-to] features of our templates.
+If you want to know exactly how to use the new feature, we have a [how-to article describing TTS][how-to] features of our templates.